Azure-Samples/azure-search-openai-demo/README.md

 - Azure Developer CLI (install from [here](https://aka.ms/azure-dev/install))
 - Python (install from [here](https://www.python.org/downloads/))
-    - **Imporant**: Python and the pip package manager must be in the path in Windows for the setup scripts to work.
+    - **Important**: Python and the pip package manager must be in the path in Windows for the setup scripts to work.
 - Node.js (install from [here](https://nodejs.org/en/download/))
 - Git (install from [here](https://git-scm.com/downloads))
 - Powershell (pwsh) (install from [here](https://github.com/powershell/powershell))
-   - **Imporant**: Ensure you can run pwsh.exe from a PowerShell command.
+   - **Important**: Ensure you can run pwsh.exe from a PowerShell command.
 If this fails, you likely need to upgrade PowerShell.
 - Your Azure Account must have `Microsoft.Authorization/roleAssignments/write` permissions, such as [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner).

 ### Installation

-#### Starting from scratch:
+#### Project Initialization

 1. Create a new folder and switch to it in the terminal
-2. Run `azd up -t azure-search-openai-demo`
+1. Run `azd init -t azure-search-openai-demo`
     * For the target location, the regions that currently support the models used in this sample are **East US** or **South Central US**.
 For an up-to-date list of regions and models, check [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models)

+#### Starting from scratch:

+Execute the following command, if you don't have any pre-existing Azure services and want to start from a fresh deployment.

+1. Run `azd up`

 #### Use existing resources:

-1. Create a new folder and switch to it in the terminal
-1. Run `azd init -t azure-search-openai-demo`
-1. Run `azd env set AZURE_OPENAI_RESOURCE_GROUP {NAME OF EXISTING RESOURCE GROUP}`
+1. Run `azd env set AZURE_OPENAI_SERVICE {Name of existing OpenAI service}`
-1. Run `azd env set AZURE_OPENAI_SERVICE {NAME OF EXISTING OPEN AI SERVICE}`
+1. Run `azd env set AZURE_OPENAI_RESOURCE_GROUP {Name of existing resource group that OpenAI service is provisioned to}`
+1. Run `azd env set AZURE_OPENAI_CHATGPT_DEPLOYMENT {Name of existing ChatGPT deployment}`.
+Only needed if your ChatGPT deployment is not the default 'chat'.
+1. Run `azd env set AZURE_OPENAI_GPT_DEPLOYMENT {Name of existing GPT deployment}`.
+Only needed if your ChatGPT deployment is not the default 'davinci'.

 1. Run `azd up`

 > NOTE: You can also use existing Search and Storage Accounts.
 See `./infra/main.parameters.json` for list of environment variables to pass to `azd env set` to configure those existing resources.